Working on psychological safety

 Basic Concept

-The goal is to create a team where members can exchange opinions in a healthy way and focus on doing productive, good work.
+The goal is to create a team where members can engage in healthy discussions and focus on productive, high-quality work.

-A team that can do this when working is said to have a high level of psychological safety.
+Teams that can achieve this are considered to have a high level of psychological safety.

 However, the reality is...

-Most companies have various interpersonal relationships, more or less, and even if you understand it in your head, things don't always go as planned.
+Most companies have various interpersonal relationships to varying degrees, and even though we understand this intellectually, things don't always go as ideally as we'd like.

 Working towards a common goal, sharing ideas, and tackling problems together.
 That's what a team is all about.
 It's a shame when everyone has a great idea but it doesn't come to fruition